maxuser0/minescript/docs/pyjinn.md

 ### Python 3.x features not supported by Pyjinn

-Unsupported language features in Pyjinn 0.5:
+Language features **NOT** supported in Minescript 5.0b1 / Pyjinn 0.5:

 - Python standard library (except for some basics in `sys` module: `sys.argv`, `sys.version`, `sys.stdout`, `sys.stderr`)